-- The interest rates remain still at their historical low, lowering the real cost of purchasing a house, townhouse, condo apartment or loft, at least for the length of the mortgage term.
+The interest rates increased, but remain still low when looking from a historical perspective, keeping the real cost of purchasing a house, townhouse, condo apartment or loft reasonable, at least for the length of the mortgage term.
 The recent increases have neither dampened the activity down in any significant way, nor remarkably reduced affordability.

 Using average house prices on record since 1953, corrected for inflation (for comparison purposes we brought the historical data up to today's equivalent values), we produced the following graph.
 The average prices are courtesy of TREB.

 As you may see on the graph, during this time span there were two significant 'spikes' in house prices, and three 'dips'.
 Red line denotes the trend.
 Each time the average prices rose above the trend line a 'correction' ensued.
 We can see that correction on the graph below as a result of late 2008 and early 2009 market conditions.
 The rate of price gains since 2008 is a bit lower that the one which led to the 1974 correction, and that correction was significantly milder than the 'bubble burst' of 1989, but led to a 10-year period of stable prices, especially when these prices were corrected for inflation.